jareiko/jszapp/README.md

 ### Running

-You'll need to have node+npm installed.
+You'll need to have Node.js installed.
+You'll also need CoffeeScript:

+    $ npm install -g coffee-script

 Start by cloning the repository: